 “Is the man who follows the good pleasure of Allah Like the man who draws on himself the wrath of Allah, and whose abode is in Hell?- A woeful refuge! “ (Surah Al-Imran, 3:162)

 Anger is a powerful emotion, if it is not controlled properly, then it will destructive to surrounded.
 Uncontrollable anger leads to arguments, physical fights, physical abuse, assault, and self-harmful.
-It is as well effect to a long time health problems.
+It is as well effect by long time health problems.
 For those who can keep away from anger and deal with self-control, Allah promises a great reward.
 Allah says:

 مَنْ كَانَ يُؤْمِنُ بِاللَّهِ وَالْيَوْمِ الْآخِرِ فَلْيَقُلْ خَيْرًا أَوْ لِيَصْمُتْ